cludus/clustation/README.md

-# workstation
+# Cludus Workstation

-Opinionated software responsable of preparing a workstation for optimal development with a wide pool of technologies
+Opinionated software responsible of preparing a workstation for optimal development with a wide pool of technologies